kirill-demidov/maps-to-waze-bot/README.md

-# 🗺️ Maps to Waze Bot
+# 🗺️ gmaps-to-waze-bot

-**The smart way to convert Google Maps links to Waze navigation!**
+**The smart way to convert Google Maps links to Waze navigation with multi-language support!**

 ## 🚀 How to Use